Olympus E-330 vs Sony RX100 III

 Many modern cameras cannot only take still pictures, but also record videos.
 The RX100 III indeed provides for movie recording, while the E-330 does not.
 The highest resolution format that the RX100 III can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), while the E-330 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 III offers a wider field of view (100%) than the one in the E-330 (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the E-330 has a higher magnification (0.465x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 III has a higher magnification (0.59x vs 0.47x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Olympus E-330 and Sony RX100 III along with similar information for a selection of comparators.

 The E-330 writes its imaging data to Compact Flash or xD Picture cards, while the RX100 III uses SDXC or Memory Stick PRO Duo cards.
 The E-330 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX100 III only has one slot.